Estimated reading time: 17 minutes

 To your surprise, the colours of the lotus flowers carry different meanings.
 Blue represents wisdom, white represents spiritual excellence, and pink represents the Buddha.

-Legend has it that the Buddha could walk immediately after his birth.
+Legend has it that the Buddha walked immediately after his birth.
 With his first steps, lotus flowers bloomed from the ground to support his shaky feet.
-The Buddha also sermonized about lotus growth and its four stages to help people understand how they represent enlightenment.
+The Buddha also preached about the Lotus’s growth and its four stages to help people understand how it represents enlightenment.

 They believe that offering nice things at the altar of Buddha will attract fortune and happiness into their lives.
 Some people also fold lotus petals to enhance the beauty of the already beautiful flowers.

-Moreover, many Thai folks believe that they’ll eventually succeed in gaining enlightenment, just like the Lotus rises and blooms above water.
-The famous Lotus flower is part of traditional Thai massage and nourishes you.
+Moreover, many Thais believe that they’ll eventually succeed in gaining enlightenment, just as the Lotus rises and blooms above the water.
+The famous Lotus flower is an integral part of traditional Thai massage, providing nourishment and symbolism.

 American Culture and Lotus